wireviz/WireViz/docs/syntax.md

 ## Inheritance

-[YAML anchors and references](https://blog.daemonl.com/2016/02/yaml.html) are useful for defining and referencing information that is used more than once in a file, e.g. when using defining multiple connectors of the same type or family.
+[YAML anchors and references](https://blog.daemonl.com/2016/02/yaml.html) are useful for defining and referencing information that is used more than once in a file, e.g. when using multiple connectors of the same type or family.
 See [Demo 02](../examples/demo02.yml) for an example.